jab/bidict/docs/addendum.rst

 Performance
 -----------

-:mod:`bidict` strives to be as performant as possible while being faithful to its purpose.
+:mod:`bidict` is written to be as performant as possible without sacrificing other important goals, such as safety, portability, and maintainability.
-The need for speed
-is balanced with the responsibility to protect users from shooting themselves in the foot.

-In general,
-accomplishing some task using :mod:`bidict` should have about the same performance as keeping two inverse dicts in sync manually.
+In general, using a :mod:`bidict` to maintain a bidirectional mapping should exhibit about the same performance as keeping two mutually-inverse one-directional mappings in sync manually.
-The test suite includes benchmarks for common workloads to catch any performance regressions.
+The test suite includes benchmarks so that bidict's performance can be continuously measured and improved.

-If you spot a case where :mod:`bidict`'s performance could be improved, please don't hesitate to
+If you spot an opportunity to improve :mod:`bidict`'s performance further, please don't hesitate to
 :doc:`file an issue or submit a pull request <contributors-guide>`.